loda-lang/loda-programs/programs/oeis/list0.md

 * [A017655](http://oeis.org/A017655) ([L06 program](A017655.asm)): (12n+11)^3.
 * [A017657](http://oeis.org/A017657) ([L14 program](A017657.asm)): a(n) = (12*n + 11)^5.
 * [A018215](http://oeis.org/A018215) ([L03 program](A018215.asm)): a(n) = n*4^n.
+* [A018227](http://oeis.org/A018227) ([L48 program](A018227.asm)): Magic numbers: atoms with full shells containing any of these numbers of electrons are considered electronically stable.
 * [A018824](http://oeis.org/A018824) ([L09 program](A018824.asm)): n is the sum of k nonzero squares for all 5 <= k <= n-14 (contains all integers >= 19 except 33).
 * [A018837](http://oeis.org/A018837) ([L19 program](A018837.asm)): Number of steps for knight to reach (n,0) on infinite chessboard.
 * [A018838](http://oeis.org/A018838) ([L20 program](A018838.asm)): Number of steps for knight to reach (n,n) on infinite chessboard.